Obtaining a Single-Photon Weak Value from Experiments using a Strong (Many-Photon) Coherent State: Introduction: Coherence, Productivity, Post-Selection, and Jon

-There are many reasons one might wish to study the evolution of individual quantum particles through the course of a process, for instance to ask how much we can say about ``where a photon has been'' as it traverses an interferometer\cite{UbiFuiste}, how much time a particle spends tunneling through a barrier \cite{ramos_spierings_racicot_steinberg_2020}, or whether or not a photon has been absorbed and re{\"e}mitted before being transmitted through a cloud of atoms \cite{sinclair-atom-photon-time}.
-Yet while there have been dramatic advances in our abilites to produce and manipulate individual photons\cite{Wolfgramm,Steinlechner,Senellart}, the achievable rates are still far lower than the repetition rates of standard lasers.
-It is therefore interesting to ask whether there are measurements one can do on coherent states which nevertheless reveal something about the behaviour of individual photons.
-Of course, it is well known that in 1909, G.I.
-Taylor carried out an interference experiment with classical light so weak that it was interpreted as confirming that ``a single photon interferes with itself.''
+There are many reasons one might wish to study the evolution of individual quantum particles through the course of a process, for instance to ask how much we can say about ``where a photon has been'' as it traverses an interferometer\cite{UbiFuiste}, how much time a particle spends tunneling through a barrier\cite{ramos_spierings_racicot_steinberg_2020}, or whether or not a photon has been absorbed and re{\"e}mitted before being transmitted through a cloud of atoms\cite{sinclair-atom-photon-time}.
+Yet while there have been dramatic advances in our abilities to produce and manipulate individual photons\cite{Wolfgramm,Steinlechner,Senellart}, the achievable rates are still far lower than the repetition rates of standard lasers.
+It is therefore interesting to ask whether there are measurements one can do on coherent states which nevertheless reveal something about the behaviour of individual photons. \red It is well known that G.I.
+Taylor's 1909 interference experiment\cite{Tay09}, using a very weak classical light source, was later \blk interpreted as confirming that ``a single photon interferes with itself.''
 The quantum optics community long turned its back on such experiments, demanding nonclassical sources [{\em e.g.}, measurements that $g^{(2)}<1$] in order to make statements about what individual photons actually do.
-At the same time, many modern workers have fruitfully applied the idea that a sufficiently weak coherent state is essentially a superposition of the vacuum and the single-photon state, so that ``post-selecting'' on detection of a photon projects out only the latter term, and is hence guaranteed to produce exactly the same results as a true single-photon experiment (see for example \cite{Hulet,P1,Pittman2,Mir,Hosten,BenDixon,LB}).
+At the same time, many modern workers have fruitfully applied the idea that a sufficiently weak coherent state is essentially a superposition of the vacuum and the single-photon state, so that ``post-selecting'' on detection of a photon projects out only the latter term, and is hence guaranteed to produce exactly the same results as a true single-photon experiment (see for example\cite{Hulet,P1,Pittman2,Mir,Hosten,BenDixon,LB}).